trishume/SublimeRustAutoImport/Readme.md

 ## Installation

-`git clone` this repository into your Sublime Text packages folder.
-Maybe I'll bother to add this to Package Control at some point.
+Install [RustAutoImport](https://packagecontrol.io/packages/RustAutoImport) from Package Control.

-Then add a keybinding for the `rust_auto_import` command, by adding a line like this to your keybindings file:
+Then add a keybinding of your choice for the `rust_auto_import` command, by adding a line like this to your keybindings file:

 ```json
 { "keys": ["ctrl+a"], "command": "rust_auto_import" },